slatron/slatron.github.io/_posts/2021-03-29-at-my-most-beautiful-2.md

 It's gonna be a rough mixing session, but I should get something listenable here.
 As always, the lead vocal s are the weak point, but the backing vocals soar.

+It seems like an odd way to phrase it, but recording/mixing these "Up" songs is like making a souffle.
+They are delicate and need a light touch.
+One part with a poor EQ or volume choice could destroy the entire thing.
+As opposed to "Living Well", which is like blacksmithing.
+Temper your voice in fire and release it as hard as you can with that one.
+Not so much here.